Priscasantos/Tom-Hengl-Course/R-training/README.md

 This is a subset of a [larger
 dataset](https://gitlab.com/openlandmap/eu-forest-tree-point-data) that
-has been used to produce predictions of distribution of key forest tree species for Europe (<https://maps.opendatascience.eu>).
+has been used to produce predictions of distribution of key forest tree species for Europe (you can browse the data via
+<https://maps.opendatascience.eu>).
 The first columns of dataset show:

 ``` r
 head(fs.rm[,1:10])